timewave-computer/localic-utils/README.md

 ### Complete Example

-Examples of using almsot every helper function provided by this repository are available in the [examples](https://github.com/timewave-computer/tree/main/examples) directory.
+Examples of using almost every helper function provided by this repository are available in the [examples](https://github.com/timewave-computer/tree/main/examples) directory.